ripta/decks.js/intro-to-docker/SCRIPT.md

-### Introduction
+# Introduction to Docker

-I'll spend about fifteen minutes to cover the basics, and then jump into show-and-tell.
+This document is meant to be a quick introduction to docker, and will cover the basic architecture, challenges, managing containers and images, and through to building and running a static website on docker.

+[TOC]

+## Slides

+This document only contains the show-and-tell portion.
+Architectural overview slides can be found [here](https://github.com/ripta/decks.js/blob/master/intro-to-docker/index.html).

 If you'd like to follow, you'll need access to a docker host.

+## Installation

-If you don't have anything setup, expect to download about 200 MB of data.
+If you don't have anything setup on your OS X machine, expect to download about 200 MB of data, though the exact amount depends on what prerequisites you already have on your machine.

-### Installation
+**I highly recommend the CLI way.**

+Doing so requires more time to get up to speed and deals with lower level commands.
+While there's more to learn, I think it's more useful in the long run to know the concepts behind new technology, how to operate it, and how to fix things should they break.

+The GUI way is easily, but abstracts away most concepts.
+If things go haywire—especially considering that docker isn't the simplest of technologies and that the GUI isn't mature (yet), they *will* go haywire—you're better off learning from the ground up.

+### The CLI Way (Recommended)

-On OS X, you'll need a hypervisor.
-If you don't have one already—i.e., VirtualBox, VMWare Fusion, or Parallels Desktop—the easiest way to go is by using Homebrew.
+On OS X, you'll need a hypervisor, e.g., VirtualBox, VMWare Fusion, or Parallels Desktop.
+If you don't have one already the easiest way to go is by using Homebrew.

+This portion assumes you already have Homebrew installed and running.

 Install the `caskroom` extension to homebrew if you haven't already, which will allow you to install Application binaries from the command line: